wangc9/delivery-fee-calculator/REFLECTION.md

 ## Summary

 This has been a really fun project for me, and I have had the opportunity to close some gaps in my knowledge.
-Hopefully, this reflection has provided good insight and I am really eager to have a deeper discussion on the project.
+Hopefully, this reflection has provided good insight.
+If you're interested in this project or anything else, I am always open for discussion.
 Thank you for reading.